MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddvdeo/ns-ntddvdeo-_video_power_management.md

 #### VideoPowerSuspend

 The monitor is running at a substantially reduced power level that requires a possibly longer recovery time than <b>VideoPowerStandBy</b> to <b>VideoPowerOn</b>.
 The graphics adapter is off.

+#### VideoPowerOff

+The monitor and graphics adapter are both off, consuming no power at all.

+#### VideoPowerHibernate

+The monitor and graphics adapter are both fully powered on and operational.

 ## -remarks